My Heart Goes Boom (La Di Da Da)

-"My Heart Goes Boom (La Di Da Da)" is a song by German dance-pop act French Affair.
+"My Heart Goes Boom (La Di Da Da)" is a song by German-French dance-pop act French Affair.
 It was released in January 2000 as the lead single from their debut album, Desire (2000).
 The song became a hit worldwide, topping the charts of Germany and Austria and reaching the top five in Denmark, France, Italy, Spain, and Switzerland.
 Although the song is mostly sung in English, it contains a verse in French.

+In 2024, American singer Katy Perry sampled "My Heart Goes Boom (La Di Da Da)" for her song "Crush", included in her album, 143.

 Music video

 The accompanying music video for "My Heart Goes Boom (La Di Da Da)" was directed by Wiebke Berndt.